bwogit/CI_PP4_Caiman_Cove/README.md

 </details>

-3. As a User, I can access a dedicated "Enquire" Page for Effective Communication
+3. As a User, I can access a Page for enquiries or leave suggestions or coments

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |